 Whether the dissertation should be limited to the better students is a moot point.
 On the one hand, it could be argued that weaker students should have equal access to the dissertation option; it may even be that there are some students who may achieve a better result on the dissertation where they can immerse themselves in a topic and produce a polished piece of work, than they could produce under examination conditions or in a problem-set-oriented assessment.
 On the other hand, experience suggests that weaker students require more supervision, and are more likely to resort to practices that breach academic integrity guidelines.

 For these reasons, it may be necessary (or desirable) to provide alternative ways of exposing joint honours and weaker students to research methods.
 This will be discussed later in section 4.

 Where the dissertation is compulsory for all students, the organisation of the module causes concern.
-When there are more than a hundred students requiring supervision, the load on individual staff members becomes heavy – especially given that some topic areas (and some staff members) tend to be more popular with students than others.
+When there are large numbers of students requiring supervision, the load on individual staff members becomes heavy – especially given that some topic areas (and some staff members) tend to be more popular with students than others.
 It may then be necessary to find some way of spreading the supervision load across available staff or accommodating differences through a workload management system.
 Spreading the load evenly may result in inconsistency in the supervision provided, which can be very difficult to monitor effectively.

 Included in this research training it is important to provide some guidance in library skills and the use of evidence in economics research.
 Being able to evaluate evidence, to weigh up the importance of a set of results and to be aware of the limitations of the evidence produced are challenging skills for students to develop.